-Mark the position of the flue centre, if fitting a side flue, extend the flue centre line into the corner then 158mm along the adjacent wall.
+Mark the position of the flue centre, if fitting a side flue, extend the flue centre line into the corner then 176mm along the adjacent wall, see diagram 6.2.

 For extended side flues, the flue hole centre should be determined by extending the dashed inclined line on the template to the side wall.
 This dashed line is drawn at 44mm/ metre (2.5°) rise from the boiler.
 Where this line reaches the side wall, a horizontal line should be marked.
-The vertical centre line of the flue should then be marked at 176mm from the back wall.
+The vertical centre line of the flue should then be marked at 156mm from the back wall.